 The story of Shearwater and the remaining Decatur Annex building

-Another demolition which is pending, is of a no-longer-used building called the Decatur Annex on the corner of NE 77th Street and 43rd Ave NE, on the south side of Decatur School.
+Another threatened demolition is of the Decatur Annex on the corner of NE 77th Street and 43rd Ave NE, on the south side of Decatur School.
 The Decatur Annex, pictured below, is the last remaining building from the former Shearwater Housing lived in by Navy families, built in 1945.
 As of the City of Seattle Landmarks Board meeting on November 21, 2018, the board voted to consider historic preservation of the Decatur Annex.
 The final vote was on January 2, 2019, and there were not enough votes in favor of historic preservation of the Decatur Annex.

 Schools in the neighborhood have changed

 The year 2016 brought the first new school building to be built in Wedgwood in more than fifty years, the Thornton Creek School at 7712 40th Ave NE.
 The Thornton Creek School shares space on a city block with the Decatur School at 7711 43rd Ave NE.
 Built in 1961, Decatur School was named as a tribute to the Navy families living in the neighborhood’s Shearwater Housing.

 After the new Thornton Creek School building opened in September 2016, the Decatur School building was vacant for a year while being renovated.
 Decatur School re-opened in September 2017 with a specialized program, Advanced Learning.
 On the school site, the one remaining wood-frame Shearwater structure, called the Decatur Annex, is still standing at the northwest corner of NE 77th and 43rd Ave NE, but is no longer being used.
 The Decatur Annex was demolished in the week of July 8, 2019.

 The Shearwater saga in Wedgwood